 Missing a payment or losing a single gift card can cost hundreds of dollars.
 And what’s the point of earning all of these points and miles if you’re doing it at a major loss?
 Organization is key if you want to manufacture spend in large quantities.

 4. Time.
 When you’ve figured out an efficient MS route and a friendly store, you’ll inevitable save a lot of time.
 Still, if you’re a super busy person and can’t devote the minimum 2.5 hours per week I spend liquidating $20,000 – $30,000 worth of gift cards, then you’re going to have a hard time manufactured spending in large quantities.

 Take my younger sister: She’s a full time student, but her schedule allows her plenty of free days when she doesn’t have class or lots of studying to do.
 Still, the idea of spending her free time going to Walmart, the local mall, or keeping track of credit card payments doesn’t appeal to her.
-I’m lucky because my job doesn’t suck the will to live out of me anymore, so in my (plentiful) free time, manufactured spending doesn’t seem as tedious as it would if I’d worked 40 hours per week and spent another 20 hours of it commuting.
+I’m lucky because my job doesn’t suck the will to live out of me anymore, so in my (plentiful) free time, manufactured spending doesn’t seem as tedious as it would if I worked 40 hours per week and spent another 20 hours of it commuting.

 What about a gift card source, you say?
 Considering the many ways to buy Visa gift cards online, that shouldn’t be a factor.
-Most people, if they have the time and resources, can in fact do $150,000 worth of manufactured spending thanks to online gift card purchases alone.
-It comes down to being organized, finding an ms-friendly place to buy money orders, and devoting enough time to ensure you’re doing it all right.
+Most people, if they have the time and resources, can in fact do $150,000 worth of manufactured spending every month thanks to online gift card purchases alone.
+It comes down to being organized, finding an ms-friendly place to buy money orders, and devoting enough time to ensure you’re doing it right.